ryanlindsey/middleman-phonegap/README.md

 **middleman-phonegap** is a [Middleman 3.x](http://middlemanapp.com/) project template with the [Compass](http://compass-style.org), [SASS](http://sass-lang.com/), [HAML](http://haml-lang.com/) and [Coffeescript](http://coffeescript.org).
 As with all Middleman templates, using [Bundler](http://gembundler.com/) and [Rbenv](https://github.com/sstephenson/rbenv/) is recommended.

+#### Includes ####
+* cordova-2.3.0.js
+* fastclick.js
+* jquery-1.9.0.js

 ## Installation / Phonegap Integration ##

-Clone **middleman-phonegap** into `~/.middleman`.
+1. Clone **middleman-phonegap** into `~/.middleman`.
 You will need to create this directory if it doesn't exist.
    `$ git clone git://github.com/pixelsonly/middleman-phonegap.git ~/.middleman/middleman-phonegap`

-Download and install Phonegap if you haven't already
+2. Download and install [Phonegap](http://phonegap.com/download/) if you haven't already

-Create a Phonegap project by running the *create* command, [see docs for help](http://docs.phonegap.com/en/2.3.0/guide_command-line_index.md.html#Command-Line%20Usage_ios)
+3. Create a Phonegap project by running the *create* command, [see docs for help](http://docs.phonegap.com/en/2.3.0/guide_command-line_index.md.html#Command-Line%20Usage_ios)
    `$ ./path/to/cordova-ios/bin/create /path/to/new_phonegap_project com.example.cordova_project_name PhonegapProjectName`

-Initialize Middleman with the template on the Phonegap project you just created `$ middleman init existing_phonegap_project --template=middleman-phonegap`
+4. Initialize Middleman with the template on the Phonegap project you just created `$ middleman init existing_phonegap_project --template=middleman-phonegap`

 For more help follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/welcome/) or feel free to hit me up on [Twitter](http://twitter.com/pixelsonly).